scala/docs.scala-lang/_overviews/scala3-contribution/arch-types.md

 format corresponding to the backing data structure, e.g. `ExprType(...)` corresponds to `class ExprType`, defined in [Types.scala].

-> You can inspect the representation of any type using the [dotty.tools.printTypes][2]
+> You can inspect the representation of any type using the [dotty.tools.printTypes][DottyTypeStealer]
-> script, its usage and integration into your debugging workflow is [described here][3].
+> script, its usage and integration into your debugging workflow is [described here][inspecting-types].

 ### Types of Definitions